raml-org/raml-spec/versions/raml-10/raml-10.md

 ## Abstract

 RAML is a language for the definition of HTTP-based APIs that embody most or all of the principles of Representational State Transfer (REST).
-The RAML specification (this document) defines an application of the [YAML 1.2 specification](http://yaml.org/spec/1.2/spec.html) that provides mechanisms for the definition of practically-RESTful APIs while providing provisions with which source code generators for client and server source code and comprehensive user documentation can be created.
+This document constitutes the RAML specification, an application of the [YAML 1.2 specification](http://yaml.org/spec/1.2/spec.html).
+The RAML specification provides mechanisms for defining practically-RESTful APIs, creating client/server source code, and comprehensively documenting the APIs for users.

 ## Status of this Document